ToadNetwork/Docs/guides/how-to-launch-a-token.md

 ## Step 3: Navigate to the Presale Form on PADSwap

-You have to navigate to the presale form trough the following link:
+You have to navigate to the presale form through the following link:

 {% embed url="https://padswap.exchange/launch" %}
 Launch your own token on PADSwap via a presale.